SchniedersLab/forcefieldx/src/site/markdown/index.md

 ---

-### Force Field X Algorithms
+### Overview

+  Force Field<span style="color:yellow"> X</span>
+  is based on accurate polarizable atomic multipole force fields, local and global optimization algorithms, and rigorous statistical mechanics sampling.
+  The FFX code is parallelized for clusters of many-core nodes with coprocessors using an open (GPL v.
+3), modular and platform independent approach.

+  If you are new to molecular modeling, please see examples of the types of systems studied <a href="scope.html">here</a>.

+### Molecular Modeling

+  Modeling algorithms include:

   * Polarizable AMOEBA force fields
   * Particle-mesh Ewald electrostatics
   * Generalized Kirkwood continuum electrostatics
   * X-ray and neutron crystallography refinement
   * Real space refinement for CryoEM
   * Methods for structure based drug design

+  See the Force Field<span style="color:yellow"> X</span>
+  online manual for instructions on how to <a href="download.html">download and install</a> the program.
+  The manual also describes available <a href="commands.html">modeling commands and properties</a>, and provides a few <a href="examples.html">examples</a> with more on the way.

+### Development

+  Contribute to Force Field<span style="color:yellow"> X</span> by learning how
+  to <a href="source.html">GIT and build the code</a>.
+We also provide instructions for how to use its <a href="modules.html">modules</a> in your own programs.

+  <script type="text/javascript" src="http://www.ohloh.net/p/487436/widgets/project_factoids_stats.js"></script>